joaquin-angeles/nixdots/README.md

-# NyxOS
+# Joaquin's Gruvy NixdOtS
 (Run Super, shift + SPC to open the cheatsheet)

-A *modern, extensible* **Hyprland/Wayland** configuration for NixOS with a **striking dark aesthetic** that *doesn't sacrifice vibrant colors*.
+A *modern, extensible* **Hyprland/Wayland** configuration for NixOS that utilizes the **Gruvbox** colorscheme.

-NyxOS delivers a sleek, performant desktop environment built entirely with Nix flakes and Home Manager—fully declarative, reproducible, and easy to customize.
+These configurations work to deliver a sleek, performant desktop environment built entirely with Nix flakes and Home Manager—fully declarative, reproducible, and easy to customize.

 # Features
 - Lightweight & Performant